chrischow/wordle_solver/README.md

 # Wordle2Vec: A Vectorised Approach to Solving Wordle
 Over the past few weeks, I started to see green, yellow, and black/white grids posted on Facebook, but only since last week did I start to explore the game of [Wordle](https://www.powerlanguage.co.uk/wordle/) - and I was hooked.
-I've since been building a system to play the game optimally.
-This post documents my thoughts on Wordle, and part of my approach to building a solver.
+I've since been developing a system to try to play the game optimally.
+As I built on the existing work by other authors (the technical ones only), I found conflicting recommendations for the best starting/seed words.
+My hypothesis was that the best seed word depends on how you play the game.
+The contribution of this post is therefore to test this hypothesis, and show that other components of a Wordle strategy affect what the best seed words are.

 ## The Word on Wordle
-Numerous articles have already been written on Wordle, covering *breadth* for possible seed words and ranking algorithms for candidate words (see table below).
-Most of them focus on deciding on the optimal seed word by running simulations.
-Of these, only one or two elaborate on the overall strategy for the game, and how that strategy is implemented in technical terms.
-My series of posts contribute through *depth*: we investigate what happens under the hood of a Wordle bot at each step in a typical Wordle game.

-> Talk about how articles say this seed word is the best or that is the best.
-Ultimately, it depends on the approach that their solvers used.
-If you change the algorithm, the best word might change.
-We need a standardised way to compare Wordle solvers.

-> Propose a framework (lol).
-Each submission must have the full strategy: the seed word, the ranking algorithm, other decision rules (e.g. prioritising between solving vs. filtering, dealing with specific cases).
-Each submission must be measured in terms of some standard metrics: average number of steps (general solving ability), failure rate (success), percent of games solved in 3 steps or under (street cred value).

-> Seed words matter, but they're optimal conditional on the other components of the strategy.
-Need a more structured way to evaluate strategies.
+Numerous articles have already been written on Wordle, many of which focused on starting (seed) words.
+Most authors simulated a large number of games to identify seed words that produced the best final outcome in terms of the **average number of steps required to solve the games**.
+However, not all of them did so, and not all of them had other metrics that measured the performance of their Wordle solvers (see table below).

 | Source | Approach | Seed Word | Average No. of Steps | Worst Case |
 | :----- | :------- | :-------- | :-----: | :--: |